Entangled subspaces and generic local state discrimination with pre-shared entanglement: Generic local state discrimination with pre-shared entanglement

 Also note that, if the Hermitian inner product is preferred, an alternative (equivalent) statement is that there exist $[u_1],\dots,[u_n] \in \Ima_{\proj \V} ([\overline{w}])$ such that ${({\braket{u_a}{v_b}}\neq 0 \iff a= b)}$, where $\overline{w}$ denotes the complex conjugate of $w$ with respect to any product basis of $\W$.

-Note that the SLOCC image of a trivial (i.e. non-existent) resource state is simply the Segre variety $Y$ of product states, defined in~\eqref{seg}.
-This case of Theorem~\ref{cheflesext}, first proven by Chefles, was used to characterize generic LUSD in~\cite{article}, and we use the above generalization to characterize generic/general LUSD with a resource state.
+The SLOCC image of a trivial (i.e. non-existent) resource state is simply the Segre variety $Y$ of product states, defined in~\eqref{seg}.
+This case of Theorem~\ref{cheflesext}, first proven by Chefles, was used to characterize generic LUSD in~\cite{article}, and we use the above generalization of Bandyopadhyay et al. to characterize generic LUSD with a resource state.